pedes/payments-api-30may/home.md

 # Payments API - UAPIM

 Permits payments of orders if current User has access permissions to it.
-Developed by Andres.
+HOLA Developed by Andres.

 **URL** : `/api/payments/:pk/`